Particle41/devops-challenge-senior/README.md

   as well as simple deployment instructions.

 This assessment consists of two parts, with an extra-credit section at the end.
-The first part asks you to create a small application, dockerize it, and then create a Kubernetes manifest for it.
+The first part asks you to create a small application, containerize it, and then create a Kubernetes manifest for it.
 The second part asks you to create a terraform module to deploy a VPC + EKS cluster, and deploy the application to it.